 Emmerdale Waltz Dance Steps

-The Emmerdale Waltz is another favourite New Vogue dance sequence.
+The Emmerdale Waltz is another favourite modern sequence dance.
 It has some lovely graceful moves but requires good co-ordination between the male and female partner to look good on the dance floor.
 It is a 16 bar dance (see paragraph numbers) and each bar comprises a 1-2-3 movement.
 It is done to a 3/4 time at 30 beats per minute.
 The dance was first choreographed by W.J.
 Crook in 1979.
 It begins with the man on the outside, facing “diagonal to centre” down the line of dance.
 The man and woman are in ‘closed hold‘.

 If You Prefer to Just Watch the Emmerdale Waltz, Scroll to the Bottom